andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-28-gelfands-algebra-chunk-3-converting-problems-to-algebraic-expressions.md

 {% math %} 0 = -5 + 5 {% endmath %}

 ## Aside - Can we do this in Algebra?
-One more thing, this isn't really a proof in the standard, general sense - it's _very_ specific.
+{% newthought "One more thing," %} this isn't really a proof in the standard, general sense - it's _very_ specific.
 Can we go off-piste a little and make it more general, replacing numbers with letters?

 Pretty much: